bajamircea/bajamircea.github.io/_posts/2015-03-14-if-error-else.markdown

 You need to understand how to handle errors.
 Logically the code above does the right thing, in that it is what we want the computer to execute.
-However as a coding style the if-error-else approach is verbose and error prone. **Don't use it**.
+However as a coding style the if-error-else approach is repetitive and error prone. **Don't use it**.

 [copy-file]:    {% post_url 2015-03-12-copy-file-no-error %}